Testing representation in mice through maze conditioning and reward motivation

 Figure 1: The setup of the initial T-maze used.
 Two mice were designated exit 1 and two mice were designated exit 2.
 Only their designated exit allowed them access to the reward, with the other exit closed off.

 For the second maze, the mice were placed in an enclosed intermediate area where an entrance to the maze was located.
 At the maze entrance, a wooden block was placed so the mice would associate the maze entrance with this object.
 The mice were then conditioned to complete the maze.
 The same reward was given with the associated green mat placed at the playground entrance.
 The mice were again designated a specific playground entrance.
 This designation would prevent the mice from completing the maze by following the scent left by the previous mouse.
 Instead, they would have to complete the maze by remembering their designated path.
+Figure 2: Design of the second maze used.
+The four experimental mice were placed in the intermediated area located at the maze entrance.
+A wooden block was placed in front of the maze entrance and a green place mat was placed in their designated exit.
+Only their designated exit gave them access to the playground, with the other exit closed off.
+Only their designated exit contained the place mat.

 After 35 trials of completing the maze, the last part of the experiment was performed.
 The mice were placed in the intermediate area and both of the associated objects were placed at different ends.
 They were given access to the reward using this new entrance located in the intermediate area.
 The four mice were then allowed to complete the maze twice, but with no reward given.
 After these two maze runs, the mice were again placed in the intermediate area.
 A line was drawn to divide the intermediate area in half, with one end having the wooden block and the other end having the green mat.
 The time spent in each section was recorded for a minute.
 This process was repeated five times over a five day period.